navidehsa/JobScheduler/README.md

 'GET /jobs' - Retrieve an overview of all jobs (both pending and completed).

 'GET /jobs/{id}' - Retrieve a specific job by its ID, including the output (sorted array) if the job has completed.

+## Dashboard

+you can monitor the jobs processing in a dashboard  with url :~/hangfire

 ## Step to run